andrewfraley/magic_mapper/README.md

 -   Turn the screen off (9 button - uses set_energy_mode)
 -   Toggle the Eye Comfort Mode (also known as Reduce Blue Light) (blue button)
 -   Launch an app (not configured by default)
+-   Send IR commands to a device configured by the Device Connector (ie have a shortcut key to toggle power on for an optical connected soundbar)

 ## TV Models supported